hemanthnhs/CS5610-WebDev-HW2/README.md

 The webpage is available at hw02.cs5610f19.website

-## Four-function Calculator Design-Decisions :
+## Four-function Calculator Design-Decisions and Usage Document :

 The application supports decimal point operations and operations on negative numbers.

+Not finite numbers like Infinity, NaN are displayed as UNDEFINED in the calculator

 Consecutive operations are executed sequential order i.e 1 + 2 * 3 will be (1 + 2) * 3 i.e in the order of inputs entered.

-Not finite numbers like Infinity, NaN are displayed as UNDEFINED in the calculator

-Design decision for any arithmetic operator followed by - (minus) was made to handle as a negative number so to undo, the calculator clear must be used.

 Consecutive operator inputs i.e * followed by / will be overidden by the latest operator entered.
 (Unless - where its treated as neg)

+Design decision for any arithmetic operator except (+=) followed by - (minus) was made to handle as a negative number so to undo, the calculator clear must be used.
+Where as for += the - (minus) operator represents a subtract operation.
+To enter a negative number (from scratch operation) after +=, clear option must be used ( Using two - will result a  result - (negative number)).

 ## Attributions :
 Image of Polar Bear from wikepedia